yuyuichiu/daily-navbars/README.md

 # Daily-navbars
-A mini project to showcase my learning progress towards types of navigation bars, hamburgers, and responsive webpages.
+A mini project to record my progress in learning the web fundamental components.